Notes on the Geography of Canada (B.C.): Victoria's Houses 1

 "That's it!
 That's the one I want."
-So speaks she who is to be obeyed.
-The house itself is modest, but the lot is deep and amazing, considering its location in Oak Bay, the municipality that flanks Victoria on the east.
+So speaks she who must be obeyed.
+The house itself is modest, but the lot is deep.

-On the formal side: an edge of the rose garden in front of Government House, the official residence of B.C.'s Lieutenant-Governor.
-The house itself is from the 1950s--and as dowdy as proper Canada of that day.
+Less inviting: Government House, the official residence of B.C.'s Lieutenant-Governor.
+The house itself is from the 1950s--and as dowdy as Canada of that day.
 Still, Government House set a tone for up-scale residential development in the city's formative years.

 Only the porte-cochere dates from then.